karlssberg/Motiv/index.md

 result.Assertions;  // ["valid", "!empty", "!full"]
 ```

-You also have a lot more options at your disposal allowing you to craft results that suit your very specific needs.
+You also have a lot more options at your disposal allowing you to craft results that suit your specific requirements.

 ## Installation